hannahmetzler/hannahmetzler.github.io/publications.md

 ## For the general public

+* **Metzler, H.** (2023).
+Emotions and group dynamics around misinformation on social media, Chapter 4, Synthesis Report on Climate misinformation in a climate of misinformation, Stockholm Resilience Centre.
 * **Metzler, H.**, Pellert, M., & Garcia, D. (2022).
 [Using social media data to capture emotions before and during COVID-19](https://worldhappiness.report/ed/2022/using-social-media-data-to-capture-emotions-before-and-during-covid-19/). _World Happiness Report_, 75–104.

 ___